-Peter put his beer down on the table.
-"You think I could convince this Caffrey kid to give up the international high life to be a CI?
+Peter put his beer down on a side table.
+"You think I could convince this Caffrey kid to give up the international highlife to be a CI?
 You think I could convince the FBI to trust him if he agreed to work with us?"

 "Start small.
 Plant the idea that someone seriously believes he can be something other than a criminal.
 Maybe, someday, it will make a difference."